 Intuitively, the sampled-data system \eqref{eq:sampled_data_sys} approximates the continuous-time system \eqref{eq:cont_time_sys} when the sampling period $\tau$ is sufficiently small.
 However, the asymptotic behavior of the sampled-data system \eqref{eq:sampled_data_sys} may differ from that of the continuous-time system \eqref{eq:cont_time_sys} when $X$ is an infinite-dimensional space.
 In fact, even exponential stability is not preserved for a certain system; see \cite[Remark~3.3]{Logemann2003} and \cite{Rebarber2002}.
-It motivates to find sufficient conditions for preservation of stability, and such conditions were developed for exponential stability in \cite{Logemann2003,Rebarber2006}, for strong stability in \cite{Wakaiki2021SIAM}, and for polynomial stability in \cite{Wakaiki2023ESAIM}.
+This motivates us to find sufficient conditions for preservation of stability, and such conditions were developed for exponential stability in \cite{Logemann2003,Rebarber2006}, for strong stability in \cite{Wakaiki2021SIAM}, and for polynomial stability in \cite{Wakaiki2023ESAIM}.
 Here we are interested in the decay rate of the solution $z$ of the sampled-data system \eqref{eq:sampled_data_sys} with a smooth initial state $x \in D(A)$.
 For simplicity, assume that $A$ is invertible.
 Then the domain $D(A)$ of $A$ coincides with the range of $A^{-1}$.
-Since there exists a constant $M>0$ such that $\|z(t)\| \leq M \|z_{\rm d}(n)\|$ for all $n \in \mathbb{N}_0$ and $t \in [n \tau,(n+1)\tau )$, uniform rates of decay for the solutions $z$ with initial states $x \in D(A)$ are obtained by investigating the quantitative behavior of $\|T^n A^{-1}\|$.
+Since there exists a constant $M>0$ such that $\|z(t)\| \leq M \|z_{\rm d}(n)\|$ for all $t \in [n \tau,(n+1)\tau )$ and $n \in \mathbb{N}_0$, uniform rates of decay for the solutions $z$ with initial states $x \in D(A)$ are obtained by investigating the quantitative behavior of $\|T^n A^{-1}\|$.

 We begin by reviewing the existing literature in the case $S = I$.
-It is well known that the following discrete analogue of one implication in the Hille-Yoshida theorem for $C_0$-semigroups holds: If $T$ is {\em power-bounded}, i.e., $\sup_{n \in \mathbb{N}} \|T^n\| < \infty$, then $r(T) \leq 1$ and there exists a constant $M>0$ such that
+It is well known that the following discrete analogue of one implication in the Hille-Yosida theorem for $C_0$-semigroups holds: If $T$ is {\em power-bounded}, i.e., satisfies $\sup_{n \in \mathbb{N}_0} \|T^n\| < \infty$, then $r(T) \leq 1$ and there exists a constant $M>0$ such that

 for all $k \in \mathbb{N}$ and $|\lambda| > 1$; see, e.g., \cite{Lubich1991}.
 However, the converse implication is not true; see \cite{McCarthy1971} for a counterexample.